c0bra/color-scheme-js/README.md

 # color-scheme.js

-Generate pleasant color schemes.
+Generate pleasant color schemes (sets of colors).

 This library is based on the perl module [Color::Scheme](http://search.cpan.org/~rjbs/Color-Scheme-1.04/lib/Color/Scheme.pm), which is in turn based on the [Color Scheme Designer website](http://colorschemedesigner.com/).

 Check out [how it works](http://c0bra.github.com/color-scheme-js/).

-{:toc}

 ## Description